 The Administrative Group meets regularly to coordinate, monitor and oversee the ongoing implementation of KFACC’s mandate and specific projects.
 All KFACC expenditures and budgets are managed by the Administrative Group and the Administrative Group develops and submits funding proposals, and provides approval to proposals prepared by other KFACC members, subcommittees or working groups, prior to submission.
 Further, the Administrative Group oversees the preparation and submission of progress and evaluation reports to funding bodies.

-The Protocol Workgroup meets to develop, monitor, evaluate, review and revise our Partner Abuse Protocol and Sexual Assault Protocol.
-This committee also organizes Protocol-related training for members and community partners.
+The Strategic Plan Workgroup now also monitor, evaluate, review and revise our Partner Abuse Protocol and Sexual Assault Protocol.

-The Education, Advocacy and Communication Workgroup meets to collaborate with the Kingston Community Agencies (members of KFACC) to provide education on timely topics as well as to provide advocacy for vulnerable populations.
+The Education, Advocacy and Communication Workgroup meets to provide education on timely topics as well as to provide advocacy for vulnerable populations.
 This is accomplished by education meetings and training sessions shared to the community and agencies.
-They are mandated, on behalf of the KFACC Administrative Group to address the need for a collaborative approach to educating the public on issues pertaining to sexual assault and or domestic violence and advocating for social change.
+They are mandated, on behalf of the KFACC Administrative Group to address the need for a collaborative approach to educating the public on issues pertaining to sexual assault and or partner abuse and advocating for social change.

 The Diversity Workgroup meets to serve as an advisory on topics regarding diverse subjects, to the larger membership and to strategize community outreach to ensure diversity and accessibility at KFACC.
 These diverse subjects include, but not limited to:

 - Newcomers to Kingston, those identified as immigrants or refugees